Australian singles charts:

-(They Long To Be) Close To You was released by The Carpenters on their album Close to You and became their breakthrough hit.
+(They Long To Be) Close To You by The Carpenters was their breakthrough hit.

 Read more: en.wikipedia.org/wiki/(They_Long_to_Be)_Close_to_You

 Close to You was a Burt Bacharach-Hal David tune that had been kicking around for years.
 It was covered by everyone from Richard Chamberlain to Dionne Warwick and Dusty Springfield, but with little commercial success.

 Herb Alpert recorded it but didn’t release it.
 He later handed it over to Richard Carpenter, who he was certain would find the song’s elusive sweet spot.
 Alpert said he felt Close to You needed what would become Richard’s calling card: his multi-layered and intricate – but intimate – arrangements that would always provide the perfect vehicle for Karen’s once-in-a-generation voice: the so-called “Carpenters sound.”

 This song is also on our Spotify playlist Bang a Gong – the 70s